 Envelopes (you can leave the clear windows in)

-What about empty pizza boxes?
-If the base is greasy or has food attached, rip the box apart and put the clean cardboard in the recycle bin, and the greasy part in your home compost or general waste bin.
+✓ Clean, empty pizza boxes (if the base is greasy or has food attached, rip the box apart and put the clean cardboard in the recycle bin, and the greasy part in your FOGO bin.)

 Tins and cans (including Milo tins, etc)

 Aluminium foil – scrunched into the size of a golf ball